How We Calculate Everything

 20% Miscellaneous Entertainment, clothing, services

-Heating costs are calculated using a physics-based model that accounts for local climate, home characteristics, and regional fuel prices.
+Heating and cooling costs are calculated using a physics-based model that accounts for local climate, home characteristics, and regional fuel/electricity prices.

 Formula